ORParga/ESP32-LED-by-POST-Method/README.md

 <p align="justify">
-The first function, which uses the response to the request of the HTTP_GET type, is responsible for sending the web page "clientWeb.html" to the browser that requests it, through the delegate function: request->send().
+The first function, which uses the response to the request of the HTTP_GET type, is responsible for sending the web page "clientWeb.html" to the browser that requests it, through the delegate function in the ESP32: request->send().
   </p>

   ```